Routes

 └── page.tsx

-When a directory name begins with __, the corresponding directory name is not converted to the actual routing path, such as the following file directory:
+When a directory name starts with __, the corresponding directory name will not be converted into an actual route path, for example:

 .